sandrokeil/BlockchainWalletApi/README.md

  * AddressBalance => address_balance
  * NewAddress => new_address

-Here is an example how to use if you want to get the wallet balance
+Here is an example how to retrieve wallet balance

 ```php
 <?php